DWaterhouse1/pngme/README.md

 A response to [png me](https://jrdngr.github.io/pngme_book)

-This repo implements a small cli utility for placing, reading, and removing messages into .png files in a way that will be ignored by most typical png readers.
+This repo implements a small cli utility for emplacing, reading, and removing messages to and from .png files in a way that will be ignored by most typical png readers.

 ### Building

 This project requires the usual `rustc` and `cargo`.
-Installing rust with you favourite package manager is probably sufficient.
+Installing rust with your favourite package manager is probably sufficient.

 Build simply with `cargo build`, no particular configuration required.
 Either run the compiled binary directly or use `cargo run`.
 The test suite can be run with `cargo test`.